krishashah64/laravel-developer-task/README.md

+## Project Overview

-This project is a full Laravel application built to fulfill a 4-part interview task:
+This project is a full Laravel application that includes the following features:

-- Task 1: Blog UI with Tailwind CSS, dark mode, and AJAX comment support
+- **Blog System**: Responsive blog UI using Tailwind CSS with dark mode toggle and AJAX-powered comment support
-- Task 2: User authentication with role-based access using Blade & Livewire
+- **User Management**: User registration, login/logout, and role-based access (Admin/User) using Blade and Livewire
-- Task 3: E-commerce DB schema with Eloquent relationships and query demo blade
+- **E-commerce Schema**: Database schema with users, products, orders, and Eloquent relationships, along with a query demo view
-- Task 4: External API integration (JSONPlaceholder) with search and scheduler
+- **External API Integration**: Fetch and display user data from JSONPlaceholder API, searchable via Blade, and auto-updated using Laravel Scheduler

 **Tech Stack Used**
 - **Laravel 12.x** – PHP web framework for backend development